hashkat/hashkat/docs/tutorial01.md

 &Delta;t = ln(1/x) / **R**

-All of the rate functions will then be realibrated to their new values and this cycle will repeat until either the maximum simulation time or real time has been reached.
+All of the rate functions will then be recalibrated to their new values and this cycle will repeat until either the maximum simulation time or real time has been reached.